Dyslexia: How Can You Help?

 - dyslexics generally perform better in oral than in written tasks;

 - dyslexics usually exhibit a slower processing rate.

 How Does Ghent University Help Dyslexics?

-Provided students submit a certificate, they can apply for special status as a student with a functional disability at the Contact Point for Students & Functional Impairment (Dutch: Aanspreekpunt voor Student en Functiebeperking):
+Provided students submit a certificate, they can apply for special status as a student with a functional disability at the Disability Office (Dutch: Aanspreekpunt voor Student en Functiebeperking):